MicrosoftDocs/appcenter-docs/docs/transition/wpf-winforms-sdk-migration.md

 ## 1. Update the libraries

-> [!NOTE]
-> Platforms like WinRT, Windows Phone 8.0 and 8.1, WPF and PCL are not supported in App Center SDK.
-Please continue to use the HockeySDK with them.

-Replace HockeySDK.UWP NuGet package with the App Center ones in all projects in your solution.
+Replace HockeySDK.WPF NuGet package with the App Center ones in all projects in your solution.

 ### Visual Studio for Windows

 * Open Visual Studio for Windows.
 * Click **File** > **Open** and choose your solution.
 * In the solution navigator, right-click **References** and choose **Manage NuGet Packages**.
-* Remove the **HockeySDK.UWP** package.
+* Remove the **HockeySDK.WPF** package.
 * Search for **App Center**, and install **Microsoft.AppCenter.Analytics**, and **Microsoft.AppCenter.Crashes** packages.

 ### Package Manager Console